Welcome to Shipyard!

 How does it work?

 Components hold data.
-Entities are simple ids used to refer to a group of components.
+Entities are a group of components identified by an Id.

 Systems do the heavy lifting: updating components, running side-effects, and integrating with other parts of the code.